 Bridging the gap between online and offline shopping and getting people over the uncertainties of online shopping is key in converting customers.
 In order to do this, online retailers must create a flawless shopping experience that caters to the needs of their customers.
 Four Mine is an online jeweler specializing in diamond engagement rings and wedding bands.
 We offer a free try-before-you-buy replica ring service.
 Our high-quality diamond simulant and metal alloy rings look and feel as close to the real ring as possible.
 Consumers can try their favorite three styles at home, with no obligation to purchase.
 This inspires consumer confidence and comfort with our brand, the quality of our rings, and builds a lasting relationship!

 George Meszaros, Success Harbor

 Why not turn your hobby into an online business?
-You can monetize most hobbies multiple ways.
+You can monetize most hobbies in multiple ways.
 You can create a blog about your hobby where you sell advertising.
-You could also write a book, create an online course, or provide training online.
-You could set up an ecommerce site where you sell your products.
+Or you could write a book, create an online course, or provide training online.
+You could also set up an ecommerce site where you sell your products.
 If you are ready to get started, check out our guide to start a small business.

 Jeff Lee, Founder, eGobie

 eGobie handles one of life’s more important, albeit time-consuming daily errands.
 The company specializes in mobile car wash/detailing services and mobile oil change service.
 With the use of a smartphone app, customers can order these services with a few clicks of a button.
 Customers can register for a free account, log in, tell eGobie what service they would like to receive, when to receive it, and where to receive it.